Maibec: Environment

-Maibec also maintains a FSC mixed chain of custody for its products, from the forest floor to the market (FSC, SFI).
+Maibec also maintains an FSC mixed chain of custody for its products, from the forest floor to the market (FSC, SFI).
 The purpose of these certifications is to ensure that timber production follows procedures designed to ensure the sustainable management of forests and to encourage initiatives that promote the social, environmental and economically responsible management of forests by making them both visible and credible by affixing a label to products derived from certified forests.

 To increase the knowledge of forestry stakeholders in northeastern United States and Canada on how to better regenerate and improve the growth of the Eastern White Cedar species, Maibec financed a group of academic and government researchers from Quebec, Ontario and Maine to increase silvicultural knowledge of this species.
 Following this 12-year collaboration, the US Forest Service and Canadian Forest Service published in early 2013, in English and French respectively, a silvicultural guide.